 - Uninsured/underinsured motorist coverage: pays for your own medical care and vehicle repair if the other driver is at fault, but doesn't have adequate car insurance coverage.

-Each of these coverage types will also have a dollar limit associated with it.
-For example, if you rent a Zipcar in Texas, you'll have at least 30/60/25 liability limits: bodily injury liability coverage of $30,000 per person and $60,000 total per crash; plus, property damage liability coverage of $25,000.
+Each of these coverage types also has a dollar limit associated with it.
+For example, if you rent a Zipcar in Texas, you'll have at least 30/60/25 liability limits: bodily injury liability coverage of $30,000 per person and $60,000 total per crash, plus property damage liability coverage of $25,000.

 When you signed up changes your coverage level

-However, all drivers under 21 always receive only the state minimum coverage, regardless of when they signed up.
+However, all drivers under 21 years old always receive only the state minimum coverage, regardless of when they signed up.